sunnyvale-it/secure-service-exercise-specs/README.md

 You  submit your work in different steps:

 1) Send us, by email, a dump of your complete server response (HTTP return code + headers + body)
-2) Upon our request, send us the client source code and all the instruction to run it on our side
+2) Upon our request, send us the client source code and all the instructions to run it on our side
 3) Upon our request, join us for an interview

 ## References